 - 9.1.
-Phase II Groundwater Quantity Management Area (GWQMA) The District will initiate the following actions when the Determination of District Groundwater Levels indicates the historical average static water level elevation has decreased by fifteen percent (15%) or more for any well in an established Aquifer Region as defined in Chapter 18 or designated well monitoring area for a two (2) consecutive year period.
+Phase II Groundwater Quantity Management Area (GWQMA) The District will initiate the following actions when the Determination of District Groundwater Levels indicates the historical average static water level elevation has decreased by fifteen percent (15%) or more below the upper elevation of the saturated thickness for any well in an established Aquifer Region as defined in Chapter 18 or designated well monitoring area for a two (2) consecutive year period.
 When this trigger is actuated, the NRD will take the following actions: - 9.1.1.
 Increase the number of wells monitored in the area to determine the extent of the problem, to serve as a basis for triggering a Phase II GWQMA, and to obtain the hydrogeologic information necessary to delineate a Phase II GWQMA.
 The intensified monitoring program described below applies to the entire District.
 The actual monitoring program for each problem area may vary according to the local hydrogeologic characteristics of the area.